-This section of the current data collection requires active processors to report custom processing services that they have purchased from other processors.
+This section of the data collection would require active processors to report custom processing services that they have purchased from other processors.
 These reports are the same as the preceding element, except that this element does not distinguish production by crab size, box size, and grade.
 Changes in costs with box size changes could not be examined with this collection.
 Those data are not available from other sources.